Frequently Asked Questions

 On your move-in date, you will meet your host family.

 You will pay the first fee for 28 days.
-You may use Venmo or Zelle.
-You will present your valid passport with visa, and sign a Homestay Agreement, that includes an Internet Agreement Form.
-The forms linked here have been updated to be a single form.
-The information is the same.
+You may use cash, a cashier's check or Venmo or Zelle.
+Your host may have personal preferences, so ask ahead of time.
+You will present your valid passport with visa.
+Your host will have access to an e-document Homestay Agreement which includes an agreement to use your host's internet legally.
+If you'd like to preview, here are links to the Homestay Agreement and Internet Agreement Form.
+The information is basically the same.

 On move-in day, you will receive a house key.
 Hosts will explain the household rules, and share all personal contact information (i.e. home, cell, and work phone numbers; email addresses, etc.).